joshmcgrath08/openvpn_on_ec2/README.md

         1. Click the gold "Sign in to the Console" button
         1. Sign in using the email/password you used above
 1. Create your VPN via Cloudformation
-    1. If you don't see "Create stack" at the top of the screen after logging in, click [this link](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=PersonalVPN&templateURL=https://s3.amazonaws.com/openvpn-on-ec2-cfn-templates-public/cf_template.json) again
+    1. If you don't see "Create stack" at the top of the screen after logging in, click the "Launch Now" icon again
     1. On the "Create stack" screen, click the orange "Next" button in the bottom right
     1. On the "Specify stack details" screen, again click the orange "Next" button
     1. On the "Configure stack options" screen, again click the orange "Next" button
     1. On the "Review" screen, scroll down to the bottom and check the box in the blue box with the title "The following resource(s) require capabilities: [AWS::IAM::Role]".
-This indicates that in the process of creating the VPN, a new role (which grants permissions) will be created in your account and provided to the VPN to allow it to function
+This indicates that in the process of creating the VPN, a new role (which grants permissions) will be created in your account and provided to the VPN
     1. Click the orange "Create stack" button
     1. Select the "Stack info" tab and observe the "Status" field says "CREATE_IN_PROGRESS"
     1. When the "Status" field changes to "CREATE_COMPLETE" (may require refreshing), click the "Outputs" tab.
 This usually takes 5-10 minutes
     1. Click the link in the "Value" field in the "Output" tab.
 This will open S3, which is storing the key you'll use to access your VPN
     1. Click the "Download" button, and save the client key to your computer.
 Keep in mind that this file behaves like a password for your VPN, so keep it safe
 4. Download and install the appropriate OpenVPN Connect client
     - [Windows](https://openvpn.net/client-connect-vpn-for-windows/)